amitxv/PC-Tuning/docs/post-install.md

     - Always On Top (helpful for when applications crash and UI becomes unresponsive)

-    - Enable the following columns granular resource measurement metrics
+    - Enable the following columns for granular resource measurement metrics

         - Context Switch Delta (Process Performance)